Tontege sacred site, Guinea-Bissau

 The Djinna of Tontege appears in many forms; sometimes as a snake, other times as a human.
 In human form the Djinna might appear as an old man or an old woman, or as a young girl or a young boy.
 At other times the Djinna appears as a stranger, but after greeting one another, or after a short conversation, one realises this is the Djinna.
 The Djinna will disappear a few minutes after the encounter has ended.

 A story of Bucari Camara (grandson of Selo ‘Tontege’ Balde) noted down by Anouk Puijk.
-Bucari is part of the Management Team of the Chimbo programme in Boé
+Bucari has been part of the Management Team of the Chimbo programme in Boé until May 2021.

 Djinna ia a word taken from the holy Q’uran.
 It is a local spirit living at a sacred place and needs to be respected.